ansible/awx/docs/scm_inventory.md

 # SCM Inventory

-Users can create inventory sources that use content in the source tree of a project as an Ansible inventory file.
+Users can create inventory sources that use content in the source tree of a project as an Ansible inventory source.

 ## Usage Details